mrpaulandrew/procfwk/docs/views.md

 ## CurrentExecutionSummary
 __Schema:__ procfwkReporting

-__Role:__ Provides a simple count of worker pipelines by there pipeline status to view a summary of the current framework run.
+__Role:__ Provides a simple count of worker pipelines by their pipeline status to view a summary of the current framework run.

 |Id|Attribute|Data Type|Length|Nullable
 |:---:|---|---|:---:|:---:|